Back to Business! Launch Your New Business With 10% Off — Start Now

 Third Reimbursement Institution

-This is the receiver's branch, where funds are available through a different financial institution than stated in field 53A.
+This field specifies the receiver's branch, where funds are available through a different financial institution than stated in field 53A.

 56A